leegengyu/vulnhub-box-walkthrough/dc-4.md

 [VulnHub link](https://www.vulnhub.com/entry/dc-4,313/)
 By DCAU

+* Note: On some occasions below, the IP address might not match because this machine was revisited after some time.

+## Enumeration ##
 * As with the first 3 iterations of the DC-series, we are first greeted with a login page that requires users to specify both the username and the password:
 ![](/screenshots/dc-4/loginInitial.jpg)
 * Common login credentials such as `admin:admin` and `admin:password` do not work.